RayAndrade/TheRayCode/Java/Creational/Builder/README.md

 [**Example1**](Example1/README.md) [**Example2**](Example2/README.md)

-The Builder Pattern is a Creational Design Pattern that constructs complex objects step-by-step, separating the construction process from the object’s representation.
+The Builder Design Pattern is a Creational Pattern that constructs complex objects step-by-step, separating the construction process from the object’s representation.

-Here are some reasons why a Java programmer should learn and study the Builder design pattern:
+Here are some reasons why a Java programmer should study the Builder design pattern:

 1. **Simplified Construction**: Allows creating complex objects step-by-step without writing multiple constructors for different configurations.